Aldobrandino I d'Este

 Aldobrandino I d'Este (c.
+1190 – 10 October 1215) was the Marquis of Este and Ferrara.

+Biography

-1190 – 10 October 1215) was the Marquis of Este and Ferrara, both in Italy.
-He was co-ruler with his half-brother Azzo VII.
-He was also the father of Saint Contardo of Este, a posthumous son.
-His daughter Beatrice married King Andrew II of Hungary and thus became Queen of Hungary.
+Aldobrandino was born in 1190 as the son of Azzo VI d’Este.
+He was co-ruler with his half-brother Azzo VII as Marquis of Este and Ferrara through 1212 until his death.
+He was also the father of the posthumous Saint Contardo of Este.
+His daughter, Beatrice, married King Andrew II of Hungary and thus became Queen of Hungary.
+Aldobrandino died at the age of either 24 or 25.